-I am the mother of two lovely and energetic children and home education is a wonderful part of my life.
-I feel very grateful to be living in a loving and supportive community where I find nourishment for my dreams and vision.
+I am the mother of three lovely and very energetic children.
+I’m grateful to be living in a loving and supportive community where I find nourishment for my dreams and vision.

-One thread into this work that honors our Rites of passage and recognises the value of attending to our cycles is working with birth.
+The first thread that took me from working exclusively with acupuncture and body work and beginning to explore honouring rites of passage and recognising the value of attending to our cycles was working with birth as a doula.
 This was a real doorway for me and a personal initiation into finding out more about my vision in life.

 I feel strongly about supporting women to feel more connected to their deep intuitive wisdom.
 In 2011, in collaboration with dear friends I initiated Red Tent gatherings in the Brighton area where women can gather to support one another and grow more deeply in touch with themselves.
 I created a large Yurt, a living red tent, which is a space where women can retreat too in nature to rest and restore.
 If you would like to find out more about these things, please do get in touch.

 My work with women led me to partake in the Women in Power program in 2012.
 This inspired a deep personal journey, including travels to the states to spend time on native reservation lands, training in Shadow work and learning more about Shamanic practices.
 I felt led by a deepening commitment to honour the sacred feminine in myself and in my community.
 I have continued to be nourished by "Women in Power".
 I have staffed many times and I am on the Shadow Work facilitation team.

 I am influenced, nourished and inspired by the work of Jane Collings of the School of Shamanic Womancraft and have completed her years training and other courses.
 Other key teachers in my Women's mysteries journey are Alexandra Pope, Nicola Kurk and Alisa Starkweather.
 I have trained with Leslie Lanes of the Rose Circle girls mentoring program.

 Tatiana Shuttleworth my colleague and elder is also a source of incredible support and my ongoing education in holding space.